SeitaBV/timely-beliefs/README.md

 All of the above can be done with `TimedBelief` objects in a `BeliefsDataFrame`.
 However, if you are dealing with a lot of data and need performance, you'll want to persist your belief data in a database.
 The timely-beliefs library supports this, as all relevant classes have a subclass which also derives from [sqlalchemy's declarative base](https://docs.sqlalchemy.org/en/13/orm/extensions/declarative/index.html?highlight=declarative).

 The timely-beliefs library comes with database-backed classes for the three main components of the data model - `DBTimedBelief`, `DBSensor` and `DBBeliefSource`.
-Objects from these classes can be used just like their super classes, so for instance `DBTimedBelief` objects can be used for creating a `BeliefDataFrame`.
+Objects from these classes can be used just like their super classes, so for instance `DBTimedBelief` objects can be used for creating a `BeliefsDataFrame`.

 ### Table creation and storage